“The more that you read, the more things you will know. The more that you learn, the more places you will go.” – Dr Seuss

 The teaching of reading at Mersey Park Primary School

-Guided reading is used throughout the school, beginning in Foundation Stage, as a key teaching strategy.
-Teachers and Teaching Assistants will work with each guided reading group throughout the week.
-Within these sessions there are lots of opportunities for discussions about the book and key skills are taught such as predicting and summarising.
+Guided reading is used throughout the school, beginning in Foundation Stage 2, as a key teaching strategy.
+Teachers and Teaching Assistants work with each guided reading group throughout the week.
+Within these sessions children are given opportunities to apply their phonics knowledge.
+They are taught to use prosody for fluent and expressive reading and are explicity taught a range of comprehension skills.
+There is a strong focus on the acquisition of new vocabulary in each session.

-‘Oxford Reading Tree’ scheme materials are used for both guided reading and independent sessions.
-We are extremely well resourced in this scheme allowing children to access: Floppy’s Phonics, Traditional Tales, Snapdragons, Fireflies and Glow-worms.
-As the children progress in their reading these ORT texts are then supplemented by a broader range of graded reading materials and with carefully chosen high quality novels, including classic novels such as Peter Pan, The Railway Children and Alice in Wonderland.
+‘Oxford Reading Tree’ and ‘Collins Big Cat’ scheme materials are used for guided reading and independent sessions.
+We are extremely well resourced with a wealth of books for the children to read in school and take home.
+Children will read fully decodable books until they complete the phonics programme successfully.
+As the children progress in their reading these texts are then supplemented by a broader range of graded reading materials and with carefully chosen high quality novels, including classic novels such as Peter Pan, The Railway Children and Alice in Wonderland.
 These more challenging texts help our children to experience a range of genres and writing styles.
 They provide different sentence structures, vocabulary, layouts and contexts and help our children to experience a wealth of texts and begin to form opinions and preferences in literature.

 In these sessions teachers demonstrate how to read a wide variety of different texts and show that reading is a pleasurable and informative experience.
 Shared reading gives access to challenging texts for all pupils and provides a secure environment for learning to read.
-Echo reading is used to model effective reading with correct intonation and expression.
-Lessons in foundation subjects often incorporate a shared text.
+Prosody is modelled effectively with correct intonation and expression.
+Lessons in foundation subjects incorporate a shared text with a strong focus on vocabulary.

 Whole Class Text